 In today’s modern era, most drivers are quite familiar with rearview cameras when it comes to car parking technology.
 These cameras have been a blessing by improving rear visibility while parking.
 But, the latest camera systems are not just limited to the rearview.
 Many companies offer surround-view or bird’s eye-view camera systems that can provide up-down, 360-degree video coverage of the vehicle’s vicinity.
 So, it’s almost like using a personal drone in assisting yourself in car parking!

 Nissan was the first to develop a surround-view camera technology for production vehicles, introduced in both the Japanese-market Nissan Elgrand and the U.S-bound Infiniti EX35 SUV at the end of the year 2007.

 This system works by integrating images taken by cameras that are mounted all around the vehicle – usually in the front grille, beneath each door mirror, and one that is at the rear end which is also the rear-view camera.
 The 360-degree image can be shown on a split-screen in conjunction with forwarding, rear, or side views.

-In case of some systems, the aerial view can be a little contorted for which dotted lines are added to give a true sense of your car’s width, preventing you from hitting nearby objects or getting your car scraped.
+In the case of some systems, the aerial view can be a little contorted for which dotted lines are added to give a true sense of your car’s width, preventing you from hitting nearby objects or getting your car scrapped.